upendrak/swc-stanford-20180329/topics/train_shell.rst

-**Training session in shell**
+**Training session in Unix Shell**
 -----------------------------

-In this session we will explain the various aspects of the Shell.
+In this session we will explain the various aspects of the Unix Shell.

 Topics
 ======